-Replace the IP address with the one you copied from cPanel, and example.com with your own domain name.
+Make sure that you replace the IP address with the one you copied from cPanel, and example.com with your own domain name.
 Save your changes, and you can now access your files on the new host using your domain name on your computer.

 Important: Don’t forget to undo the changes you made to hosts file after you have finished the migration (step 5).

-If importbuddy fails to connect to your database, then check the values you entered above and make sure they are correct.
+If the installer fails to connect to your database, then check the values you entered above and make sure they are correct.

 If you registered your domain with your hosting provider, then it’s best to transfer the domain to the new host.
 If you used a domain registrar like Godaddy, Namecheap, etc, then you need to update your nameservers.